rchitk23/liaPlusChatbot/README.md

 Emotion keyword detection tags messages (joy, anger, sadness, fear, surprise).
 Trend is calculated by comparing first half vs second half of scores.

+### Future Scope/ Other methods
+1. Using google gemini key(online).
+2. Using ml and training upon a dataset(offline).